If you’re planning a vacation to Tanzania, our travel guide will help you decide where and when to go, and what to do while you’re there.

 Mainland Coast and Islands: Ushongo Beach > Zanzibar > Mafia Island

-Our Tanzania holidays typically start in either Arusha or Dar es Salem.
+Our Tanzania vacations typically start in either Arusha or Dar es Salaam.

 Located at the foothills of Mount Meru, Arusha is the gateway to the northern safari circuit.
-For holidays that start in Arusha you’ll need to fly into Kilimanjaro International Airport (airport code JRO) and then you’ll be transferred by private vehicle to your accommodation in Arusha (transfer time approximately one hour).
+For vacations that start in Arusha, you’ll need to fly into Kilimanjaro International Airport (airport code JRO).
+Then you’ll be transferred by private vehicle to your accommodation in Arusha (transfer time approximately one hour).

-Dar es Salem (often referred to as Dar) is Tanzania's largest city.
-Dar es Salem means "Haven of Peace" in Arabic – a name which was perhaps more fitting for its former status as a sleepy fishing village rather than the busy, bustling city which it is today.
+Dar es Salaam (often referred to as Dar) is Tanzania's largest city.
+Dar es Salaam means "Haven of Peace" in Arabic – a name which was perhaps more fitting for its former status as a sleepy fishing village rather than the busy, bustling city which it is today.

-For most travellers Dar es Salaam is simply an arrival destination before flying across to Zanzibar or Mafia Island or flying inland to start their safari.
-There are daily flights from Dar es Salem (airport code DAR) to the exotic spice island of Zanzibar (flight duration 20 minutes) and Mafia Island (flight duration 30 minutes).
-Tanzania's less-visited southern and western parks, such as Selous, Ruaha, Katavi and the Mahale Mountains, are also easily accessed from Dar es Salaam.
+For most travelers, Dar es Salaam is simply an arrival destination before flying to Zanzibar, Mafia Island, or heading inland to start their safari.
+There are daily flights from Dar es Salaam (airport code DAR) to the exotic spice island of Zanzibar (flight duration 20 minutes) and Mafia Island (flight duration 30 minutes).
+Tanzania's less-visited southern and western parks, such as Selous, Ruaha, Katavi, and the Mahale Mountains, are also easily accessed from Dar es Salaam.

-1. Witness huge herds of wildebeest and zebra migrate from the Serengeti to the Masai Mara Reserve in Kenya
+- Witness huge herds of wildebeest and zebra migrate from the Serengeti to the Masai Mara Reserve in Kenya.

-2. Conquer Mt Kilimanjaro and watch the sunrise from ‘The Roof of Africa’
+- Conquer Mt Kilimanjaro and watch the sunrise from ‘The Roof of Africa.’

-3. Enjoy an adventurous and authentic bush experience in Ruaha National Park in southern Tanzania
+- Enjoy an adventurous and authentic bush experience in Ruaha National Park in southern Tanzania.

-4. See resident hippo pods at Lake Manyara
+- See resident hippo pods at Lake Manyara.

-5. Visit the Mahale Mountains National Park in western Tanzania to see chimpanzees in the wild and enjoy activities such as hiking in the forests, swimming in ice-cold pools in the mountain waterfalls and kayaking on the turquoise water of Lake Tanganyika
+- Visit the Mahale Mountains National Park in western Tanzania to observe chimpanzees in their natural habitat and enjoy activities such as hiking through the forests, swimming in the icy-cold pools of the mountain waterfalls, and kayaking on the turquoise waters of Lake Tanganyika.

-6. Enjoy a river safari in the Selous Game Reserve
+- Enjoy a river safari in the Selous Game Reserve.

-7. Spot an abundance of wildlife, including zebra, buffalo, warthog, wildebeest, hippo and elephants in the Ngorongoro Crater
+- Spot an abundance of wildlife, including zebra, buffalo, warthog, wildebeest, hippo, and elephants in the Ngorongoro Crater.

-8. Relax on the idyllic, palm fringed and secluded Ushongo beach on the northern coastline (voted “One of the World’s best beaches” by The Sunday Times Travel Magazine)
+- Relax on the idyllic, palm-fringed and secluded Ushongo beach on the northern coastline (voted “One of the World’s best beaches” by The Sunday Times Travel Magazine.)

-Tanzania is a vast country with much regional variation in geography and climate, plus two distinct rainy seasons, therefore deciding when to visit Tanzania depends on what you want to experience whilst you’re there.
+Tanzania is a vast country with significant regional variation in geography and climate, as well as two distinct rainy seasons.
+Therefore, deciding when to visit Tanzania depends on what you want to experience during your stay.

-Game viewing in Tanzania's parks (including the Serengeti National Park, Lake Manyara National Park, Ngorongoro Crater, Tarangire National Park, Selous Game Reserve, Ruaha National Park and Mahale Mountains National Park) are at their peak during the dry season from June to October.
+Game viewing in Tanzania's parks (including the Serengeti National Park, Lake Manyara National Park, Ngorongoro Crater, Tarangire National Park, Selous Game Reserve, Ruaha National Park, and Mahale Mountains National Park) is at its peak during the dry season from June to October.
 The best chance of seeing the wildebeest migration in the Serengeti is during June and July, whilst late January to February is the time to visit for the wildebeest calving season.

 The ideal time to visit Tanzania's coast and the Zanzibar Archipelago is between August and October, whilst the coast and the islands are best avoided during the long rains from March to May.

-Our month-by-month guide to Tanzania’s weather will help you plan when to visit this incredible East African country.
+Our month-by-month guide to Tanzania’s weather will help you plan your visit to this incredible East African country.

-If you’re interested in climbing Mount Kilimanjaro we recommend that you do so during the warmest and driest times of year - December to mid March and mid June to end of October.
+If you’re interested in climbing Mount Kilimanjaro, we recommend doing so during the warmest and driest times of the year: December to mid-March and mid-June to the end of October.
 Our month-by-month guide to Kilimanjaro’s weather will help you plan when to climb this iconic mountain.

 Discover where to stay in Tanzania with some examples of fantastic accommodations we use for Tanzania safaris: